 When peace was reestablished, The Cliff House faced an uncertain future.
 Substantial damage and severe neglect destroyed the once extravagant grounds.
 Rumors had it that The Cliff House would never reopen.
 Charles, discouraged by the condition of the land and nearly penniless, having been deprived of income during the seizure of the family business, decided to sell.
 He placed this ad in a 1946 edition of the Wall Street Journal: For Sale.
 144 rooms, 90 acres, over 2500’ of ocean frontage for just $50,000.
 Without any offers, Charles turned the property over to his son, Maurice, an army veteran, who accepted the challenge with single-minded determination.
 Money was so scarce he hand-rolled the mile-long blacktop driveway himself.
 In 1948, he married Charlotte Williams, The Cliff House secretary, and together they labored to restore the resort’s prestige, overcoming countless obstacles along the way.

-Like earlier generations, Charles and Charlotte made major improvements to the Maine oceanfront resort demanded by the times.
+Like earlier generations, Maurice and Charlotte made major improvements to the Maine oceanfront resort demanded by the times.
 In 1960, they built the area’s first swimming pool, and three years later, they erected the first motor hotel in a resort setting.
 This forward-thinking couple presided over the most dramatic change of all: the top two floors of the venerable Inn were razed and the kitchen demolished.
 Thereafter, The Cliff House operated primarily as a motor hotel, and the coffee shop on the Inn’s remaining ground floor served only breakfast and lunch, saving the Inn from oblivion during uncertain times.

 In 1974, the fourth generation of Weare Family Maine innkeepers succeeded to The Cliff House directorship.
 Kathryn M. Weare filed a master plan for the Maine resort’s future and launched a bold program of upgrading and expansion.